MKInstrument ClassMKInstruments are the agents through

 function: It immediately returns nil

-without forwarding the argument MKNote
+without forwarding the argument MKNote to the

-'s owner (unsquelched, receiveNote: returns self).
+MKNoteReceiver's owner (unsquelched, receiveNote: returns self).
 Realization of the

-isn't merely deferred, it's abandoned
+MKNote isn't merely deferred, it's abandoned

 for good.
 You can determine whether a

-is squelched by sending it the
+MKNoteReceiver is squelched by sending it the

 isSquelched message: If the message

-, the object is squelched.
+returns YES, the object is squelched.

 The squelch feature, in certain applications, argues for the use

-s for a single
+of multiple MKNoteReceivers for a single

-.
+MKInstrument.
 For example, you can create an

-application in which MKNote
+application in which MKNotes are generated from

-MIDI input and read from a MKPart
+MIDI input and read from a MKPart object at the

 same time.
 If you feed these two MKNote

-sources to the same MKInstrument
+sources to the same MKInstrument, you may want

-to create and add two distinct MKNoteReceiver
+to create and add two distinct MKNoteReceivers,

 one for either source, so you can independently squelch the two

-streams of MKNote
+streams of MKNotes.

-is considered to be in
+An MKInstrument is considered to be in

 performance from the time that you send receiveNote: to any of its unsquelched

-s until the performance is
+MKNoteReceivers until the performance is

 over―in other words, until the

-class receives the finishPerformance message.
+MKConductor class receives the finishPerformance message.
 You can query an

-'s performance status by sending it
+MKInstrument's performance status by sending it

 the inPerformance message, where a

-signifies that the object is currently in
+return of YES signifies that the object is currently in

 performance.